adshares/adpay/docs/source/index.rst

 Extending functionality
 -----------------------

 All the payment calculations happen in the :py:mod:`adpay.stats` module, so if you want to change the algorithms, you'll need to rewrite that part of the code.
-Some configuration is possible through the config files.

 The calculations are run periodically.
 The main function for each run is the :py:func:`adpay.stats.tasks._adpay_task`.
 Calculation functions can be found in :py:mod:`adpay.stasts.utils`.